Home

 My Gift to You?

-Keep in mind, that right before meeting Jacob, Esau had already met all the different groups of animals and servants that Jacob had sent ahead as gifts: "Why do you have me meeting all these droves?"
+Now keep in mind, that right before meeting Jacob, Esau had already met all the different groups of animals, and servants, that Jacob had sent ahead as gifts: "Why do you have me meeting all these droves?"
 Esau asked.
 "So I can find favor in your eyes my lord."
 Jacob replied.
 "I already have plenty, my brother.
 Keep what you have for yourself."
 Esau declared.
 But Jacob would insist that Esau accept his gifts:

 "No please!
 If I have found favor in your eyes, accept these gifts from me.
 For to see your face, is like seeing the face of God, now that you have received me favorably.
 Please accept the present that was brought to you, for God has been gracious to me and I have all I need" - Genesis 33:10,11

-And because of his brother's persistence, Esau accepts Jacob's gift.
-Soon after, Esau would make an offer to join Jacob and his group, while they continue on towards the land of Seir.
+And because of his brother's persistence, Esau accepts Jacob's gifts.
+And soon after, Esau would make Jacob an offer, for he wanted to join Jacob and his group, while they continued on towards the land of Seir.

 Bible Study Online